karim-abdel/Deep_Learning_CS4644/README.md

 # Deep_Learning_CS4644

 This repository contains my solutions to the assignments for the Deep Learning course at Georgia Tech during Spring '23.
-I'm pleased to report that I achieved the maximum grade in the course!

 Assignments